-- Difficulty focusing, frequent blinking, rubbing eyes - Daydreaming or not remembering the last few miles driven - Head snaps, nodding and yawning - Drifting out of your lane, tailgating or hitting rumble strips
+- Difficulty focusing, frequent blinking, rubbing eyes - Daydreaming or not remembering the last few miles driven - Head snaps and yawning - Drifting out of your lane, tailgating or hitting rumble strips

 If you experience any of these warning signs, pull over safely and take a break.
 Have a cup of coffee or a caffeinated snack or take a 20-minute nap.
 Allow 30 minutes for caffeine to enter your bloodstream.
-Some common "remedies" like blasting the radio or opening the car windows are not effective at preventing drowsiness while driving.
+Some common remedies like blasting the radio or opening the car windows are not effective at avoiding drowsiness while driving.

-"Fatigue can force you into 'micro-sleeps' lasting several seconds, which can have devastating results," says Anderson.
+"Fatigue can force you into 'micro-sleeps' lasting several seconds, which can have devastating results if you're driving," said Anderson.
 "We've seen too many examples of people trying to make it those last few miles, only to crash a block from home.
 Don't try to tough it out."

-NRSF has free programs on drowsy driving, including "Almost Home," a compelling 18-minute video, a drowsiness self-assessment quiz and a personal sleep log.
-They can be downloaded from www.nrsf.org/programs/drowsy-driving.
+NRSF has free programs on drowsy driving, including "Almost Home," a compelling 18-minute video, as well as a drowsiness self-assessment quiz and a personal sleep log.
+All can be downloaded at www.nrsf.org/programs/drowsy-driving

-The National Road Safety Foundation, Inc., a 501 (c)(3) non-profit organization founded more than 55 years ago, produces free videos and teaching materials on distracted driving, speed and aggression, impaired driving, drowsy driving, driver proficiency, pedestrian safety and a host of other safety issues.
-It distributes the programs to schools, police and traffic safety advocates, community groups and individuals.
-It also sponsors contests to engage teens in promoting safe driving to their peers and in their communities, partnering nationally with youth advocacy groups including SADD and FCCLA and regionally with auto shows in Los Angeles, Chicago, Atlanta and Washington D.C.
+The National Road Safety Foundation, Inc., a 501 (c)(3) non-profit organization founded nearly 60 years ago, produces traffic safety programs on distracted driving, speed and aggression, impaired driving, drowsy driving, driver proficiency, pedestrian safety and other traffic safety issues.
+It distributes its programs free of charge to schools, police and traffic safety advocates, community groups and individuals.
+It also sponsors contests to engage teens in promoting safe driving to their peers and in their communities, partnering nationally with leading youth advocacy groups SADD and FCCLA and regionally with major auto shows in Los Angeles, Chicago and Washington D.C.